yiwen-luo/After-Work-Ride-Pattern/uber_surge/README.md

 ## uber_surge
 Retrieve data from uber api and store surge price multiplier to DynamoDB for 6 different companies in Manhattan every 5 seconds for further analysis.

+## Weather

+main.py can crawl weather and corresponding time by yahoo_weather API and store them into our database.
+Considering the manhattan has the same weather, we only targeted an uniform weather.

+## Incident

+This folder includes database program which is created for calling kinds of operations to database, for example, create, insert, delete and get table.

+Also, we wrote incident.py to fetch incident data around specific companies through mapquest API.
+Specifically, given a location and a radius value and incident information can be returned and stored into dynamodb.

 **Note:** Some configuration files are not uploaded since they contains either api keys or AWS credentials

 ## Scripts and intermediate data